pasamio/noncdn/docs/apis.markdown

 Note: any deny is a hard deny.
 Access checks against a resource that has a deny role should deny access.

+#### /container/check_access
+- container: Container to validate access against
+- roles: A set of rules to validate access

 #### /container/check_user_access
 - container: Container to validate access against